keaglin/keaglin.github.io/portfolio-ideas.md

 each thing should be like a flex item so I can space it nicely
 related: how to create those vertical separators?

-each section should fill the viewport
+each section should fill the viewport on its own (eg. work, about, whatevs)